Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

-We prompted GPT3 with {\it “Give me 10 keywords associated with: [summary of article]”} to get 10 keywords associated with the article input.
-One participant was given the same summary of the article and was asked to come up with 10 keywords for the article.
-Two annotators rated the relevance of keywords generated by both GPT3 and human by answering the question: “On a scale of 1-5, how relevant is the keyword to the article?”
-An example of the rubrics and result is shown in Figure \ref{fig:keywordrub}.
-The task was repeated five times for all five selected news articles and in total 100 keywords were rated.
+We prompted GPT-3 with {\it “Give me 10 keywords associated with: [rough summary]”} to get 10 keywords for the article.
+A human was given the same rough summary and asked to also come up with 10 keywords.
+Two annotators rated GPT-3-generated and human-generated keywords in randomized order: “On a scale of 1-5, how relevant is the keyword to the article?”
+From five articles, 100 keywords were annotated.
+The rubric and example keywords are shown in Figure \ref{fig:keywordrub}.